stfwi/rsgauges/readme.md

   - **Projectile sensitivity**: Some switches can be activated with arrows or other projectiles, depending on the switch design.

-  - **Color tinting**: Some switches can be tinted by left-clicking with dye.

 The switches will remember their configutations and tinting until being broken.
 This allows to "reset" a switch by simply re-attaching it.